 Sunrise Beach School (360) 791-8348

-Since its inception in 1971, Evergreen has established a national reputation for leadership in developing innovative interdisciplinary, collaborative and team-taught academic programs.
+Since opening its doors in 1971, Evergreen has established a national reputation for leadership in developing innovative interdisciplinary, collaborative and team-taught academic programs.

 Saint Martin’s University is one of 14 Benedictine colleges and universities in the United States and Canada, and the only one west of the Rocky Mountains.
 Established in 1895 by monks of the Roman Catholic Order of Saint Benedict, the university’s identity is rooted in its Catholic, Benedictine tradition.
 Saint Martin’s is a member of the Independent Colleges of Washington.